rematocorp/trello-integration-action/README.md

 -   attaches PR link to a Trello card ([works best with GitHub Power-up](https://trello.com/power-ups/55a5d916446f517774210004/github)),
 -   moves Trello card when PR is opened or closed,
--   adds an appropriate board label to a Trello card when branch name is categorised (e.g. `feature/foo`) and Trello card already doesn't have a label.
+-   adds an appropriate board label to a Trello card when branch name is categorised (e.g. `feature/foo`) and Trello card already doesn't have a label,
+-   exclusively assigns PR owner and fellow assignees to the Trello card when they own same usernames in Github and Trello.

-The action looks for Trello card URL within the Pull Request description and comments.
+The action looks for Trello card URL within the PR description and comments.
 If found, it will integrate the two worlds.

 ```yaml
 name: Trello integration